 Difficult Connections Requiring a Car or Taxi

 As both Roncesvalles and Pamplona are on the Camino de Santiago, you probably won't want to start from here as it requires you to backtrack along the route you're intending on taking.

 - From Roncesvalles: You have to take a taxi from Roncesvalles to St Jean Pied de Port.
 The taxi should cost about 30 euros.
 Some people hitch-hike this part of the trip.

 - From Pamplona: Take a bus from Pamplona to Roncesvalles and then a taxi to St Jean Pied de Port.
-To avoid the taxi option, go the long way round, heading to San Sebastian and following the directions from there.
+To avoid the taxi option, go the long way around, heading to San Sebastián and following the directions from there.